-- $5.8 million on behalf of a family after a car crash left a pregnant mother and her 3-year-old son with permanent brain damage, as well as the life of her unborn child.
+- $5.8 million This award was won behalf of a family after a car crash left a pregnant mother and her 3-year-old son with permanent brain damage, and took the life of her unborn child.

-- $615,000 a van, poorly maintained by the business van owner, rolled over on the highway, causing traumatic brain injuries to the driver.
+- $615,000 A van, poorly maintained by the business owner, rolled over on the highway, causing traumatic brain injuries to the driver.

-- $475,000 after a pedestrian was struck by a bus at night in an unlit area, causing a head injury and both neurological and physical disability.
+- $475,000 A pedestrian was struck by a bus at night in an unlit area, causing a head injury and both neurological and physical disability.

 Speak to a Skilled Orlando Brain Injury Lawyer

-If your life or the life of a loved one has been turned upside down by a brain injury in Florida caused by the negligence of another, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering.
+If your life or that of a loved one has been turned upside down by a brain injury caused by the negligence of another, you may be entitled to compensation for your medical bills, lost wages, and pain and suffering.